AdityaParandekar/rrt/README.md

   For running the above script you need to first copy or clone it to your sytstem and give it permission to get executed.

   This algorithm takes into account various circles as obstacles (you can change the centers of the circles to change the obstacles).
-  For this you need to change the obstaclex and obstacley arrays.
+  For this you need to change the obstaclex and obstacley arrays in the rrt.py file.